 It’s not a complete explanation of every detail of the contract1 Read the contract before you sign it!

-Disclaimer: Some of this information may have changed since last year and while I tried my best to get everything right, I may have misunderstood some things.
+Disclaimer: Some of this information has changed since 2016 when I originally wrote it.
+While I tried my best to get everything right, I may have misunderstood some things.
 This is not legal advice and is meant to give you an overview and a basic understanding of how things work.
-Consult your SAG-AFTRA local for questions and guidance.

 For example, I’m not going to talk about how you’re not allowed to require an actor to be completely nude at an audition and that you must permit them to wear pasties or a G-string. ↩